JamStudios/AloyLodi/README.md

 Not stopping until its Target is dead.

-  Aloy Lodi also grew inpiration on a filipino meme which makes fun of bikes that are made of Aloy / Carbon Aloy is sometimes are used for bikes, and the Word 'Aloy' also represents a feature in the program in which its customization of its strength, and it combines all of the metals (Ping Of Death Methods)
+  Aloy Lodi also grew inpiration on a filipino meme which makes fun of bikes that are made of Aloy / Carbon, Aloy is sometimes are used for bikes, and the Word 'Aloy' also represents a feature in the program in which its customization of its strength, and it combines all of the metals (Ping Of Death Methods)